-The medals are sold, to members only, at very little more than the cost of production and in this way the British Art Medal Society has made it possible to buy original sculpture by a wide range of contemporary artists extremely cheaply.
-The medals are also sold to non-members, at higher prices.
+The medals are sold to BAMS members only, at very little more than the cost of production.
+In this way, the British Art Medal Society has made original work from a wide range of artists affordable.

-Each issue is limited to a maximum of 100, usually depending on the number sold, and is open for 18 months, after which the edition is declared.
+Each medal issued has a limited edition up to a maximum of 100.
+The issue is open for 18 months after which it is closed and the edition number declared.
 Past issues have varied from about 10 to 100.

 The British Art Medal Society is a registered charity.
 Our journal, The Medal, is published twice yearly in Spring and Autumn.
 The Medal contains in-depth illustrated articles on historical and contemporary medals and medal-related news from around the world.
 The Society organises regular meetings and conferences, and gives advice to individuals or companies who wish to commission medals.
 The Society particularly supports student and early-career medallists through The New Medallist Scheme, The BAMS Medal Makers Award and The Student Medal Project.